subhaa2/wad-assignment1/README.md

 # APIS that are used

-readFile(filePath):
-    * Reads the file of the contents of a file and returns a Promise with the file data writeFile(filePath,data):
+* `readFile(filePath)`: Reads the file of the contents of a file and returns a Promise with the file data.
-    * Writes data to a file and returns a Promise indicating success or failure createDirectory(dirPath):
+* `writeFile(filePath, data)`: Writes data to a file and returns a Promise indicating success or failure.
-    * creates a new directory path and returns a Promise indicating success or failure fileExists(filepath):
+* `createDirectory(dirPath)`: Creates a new directory path and returns a Promise indicating success or failure.
-    * Checks if a file exists at a particular path and returns a boolean directoryExists(dirPath):
+* `fileExists(filePath)`: Checks if a file exists at a particular path and returns a boolean.
-    * Check if a directory exists at the specified path and returns a boolean getFileInfo(filepath):
+* `directoryExists(dirPath)`: Checks if a directory exists at the specified path and returns a boolean.
-    * Gets the stats of a particular file readDirectory(dirPath):
+* `getFileInfo(filePath)`: Gets the stats of a particular file.
-    * Reads the content of specified directory path and returns the different file names in the directory
+* `readDirectory(dirPath)`: Reads the content of the specified directory path and returns the different file names in the directory.